ILIAS-eLearning/ILIAS/docs/configuration/install.md

 # Installation on Ubuntu 24.04

 Depending on your Linux Distribution, you have several ways to install the required dependencies.
-We recommend to always use your distribution's package manager to easily keep your packages up to date and avoid security issues.
+We recommend that you always use your distribution's package manager in order to keep your packages up to date and avoid security issues.

-In this guide we choose Ubuntu 24.04 because it already meets the recommended PHP version 8.3.
+In this guide we have chosen Ubuntu 24.04 because it already meets the recommended PHP version 8.3.
 For other Ubuntu or Debian-based Linux systems, we recommend using [DEB.SURY.ORG](https://deb.sury.org/) to install the correct
 PHP version later on.